alphagov/govuk-import-export-prototype/guidance/export-germplasm.markdown

 If you're re-exporting goods include supporting documents to prove it legally entered the EU.

-Email or post the completed form to [APHA](Send the permit application form by post or email to APHA (DEARA in Northern Ireland) ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland)
+Email or post the completed form to [APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc)and([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland)

 A permit costs £63 (or £37 to re-import).
 You should receive it within 15 working days.